muzikp/evalocale/README.md

 $$.switch("en-GB");
 ```

-***Calling configuration methods***
+## Configuration

-Many configuration methods might be called by the *set* method.
-Mind that the configuration cannot be mixed with dictionary data.
+Many configuration methods might be called by the *set* method as well as by means of direct methods.
+While using the *set* method for configuration, mind that the configuration cannot be mixed with dictionary data.

 ```javascript
 $$.set({